 If you receive an email like this, delete it immediately.
 And whatever you do, don’t click on the link in it!

-Importing a Registry backup file that was created on a different machine is virtually certain to brick your PC even if the person that created the file had the best of intentions.
+Importing a Registry backup file that wasn’t created by that specific PC is virtually certain to brick the machine even if the person that created the file had the best of intentions.

 But trust me, the intentions of the people behind this scam are far from good.
 They’re out to cause you all kinds of grief.

 Here’s why this scam is so dangerous:

 Every Windows PC’s Registry database contains detailed information about the specific hardware, software and settings that are currently being used in that machine.